 Cellulitis

-Cellulitis is a common bacterial skin infection.
-Cellulitis appears as a swollen red area of skin that is tender and hot to the touch.
-It's important to note that cellulitis can occur anywhere on the body but is most common in the lower legs.
+Cellulitis is a common bacterial skin infection that manifests as a swollen, red area of skin that is tender and hot to the touch.
+While cellulitis can occur anywhere on the body, it is most frequently found on the lower legs.

 What are the Symptoms of Cellulitis?